Amivono/privacy-policy/readme.md

     a link to Automattic.com somewhere on your site.
 We spent a lot of money and time on the below, and other people shouldn’t need to do the same.)

-I totally share thease ideas.
+I totally share thease ideas, and a link to amivono.com would also be nice.

 **Files**